willsluyter/APSC-258-L2C-Group-1/README.md

 The final model submitted for the demo is L2C_1.h5 with an onnx file for use with PiCar Simulator.

-Testing records and experimental results can be found below.
+Records of development and implementation results can be found below.

 **LAB DEMO COMPETITION EXPERIMENTAL RESULTS:**
 - Perfect score of 100 on all 3 levels of track in the PiCar simulator